Metro Exodus: The Two Colonels

-While Artyom goes to find the cure for Anna's illness in Novosibirsk, Miller begins retracing the steps of Kirill's father Colonel Vyacheslav "Slava" Khlebnikov to find the satellite map.
-One year prior, Slava worked as a soldier protecting the Novosibirsk Metro while raising Kirill.
-At the same time, the Novosibirsk Metro government (OSKOM) was planning to evacuate the Metro but there was insufficient anti-radiation serum to protect the entire population.
-OSKOM began confiscating serum from the populace, causing civil unrest.
-Civil war broke out in the Metro, forcing Slava to defend OSKOM headquarters from the rebels.
-General Anatoliy "Tolya" Vinogradov deployed poison gas during the battle, killing almost everybody in the station.
-When Slava confronted him, Tolya revealed OSKOM leadership had already taken the remaining serum and fled, and had decided to flood the Metro with poison gas to kill the rest of the population.
-Tolya, who was bitter at being left behind, ordered his men to destroy the OSKOM evacuation train before committing suicide.
-With no other choice, Slava descended into a mutant-infested bunker to retrieve the map leading to Lake Baikal.
-He found the map but succumbed to radiation poisoning after losing his dose of serum.
+While Artyom goes to find the cure for Anna's illness in Novosibirsk, Miller retraces the steps of Kirill's father Colonel Vyacheslav "Slava" Khlebnikov to find the satellite map.
+One year prior, Slava works as a soldier protecting the Novosibirsk Metro while raising Kirill.
+At the same time, the Novosibirsk Metro government (OSKOM) is planning to evacuate the Metro but there is insufficient anti-radiation serum to protect the entire population.
+OSKOM confiscates serum from civilians, causing unrest.
+Civil war breaks out in the Metro, forcing Slava to defend OSKOM headquarters from the rebels.
+Slava's superior, General Anatoliy "Tolya" Vinogradov, deploys poison gas during the battle.
+When Slava confronts him for this, Tolya reveals OSKOM leadership has already taken the remaining serum and fled, but not before flooding the Metro with poison gas to kill the rest of the population.
+Tolya, bitter at being left behind, destroys the OSKOM evacuation train before committing suicide upon learning of his son's death.
+With no other choice, Slava descends into a mutant-infested bunker to retrieve the map leading to Lake Baikal and escape the city with Kirill.
+He finds the map but succumbs to radiation poisoning after losing his dose of serum.
 In the present, Miller enters the bunker, and finds Slava's body and the map.
 He tells Slava he did not die in vain and promises to evacuate Kirill from Novosibirsk before leaving.